Positron Settings

 ai.enabled | boolean | true | Positron 2026.07+ only.
 Positron's main switch for all AI features.
 When off, Posit Assistant is unavailable regardless of assistant.enabled.
 To use the assistant, both ai.enabled and assistant.enabled must be on.
 Not consulted on older Positron versions. |

 assistant.enabled | boolean | true | Enable Posit Assistant chat and AI features.
-When disabled, the sidebar icon is hidden and editor panel commands are unavailable.
+When disabled, the sidebar icon remains visible and opens an explanation, while editor panel commands are unavailable.
 Has no effect when ai.enabled is off (Positron 2026.07+).
 On older Positron versions (< 2026.07), explicit assistant.enabled overrides the legacy positron.assistant.enable setting. |

 positron.assistant.enable | boolean | false | Legacy (Positron < 2026.07 only).
 Enables Posit Assistant on older Positron versions where ai.enabled does not exist.
 Overridden by explicit assistant.enabled workspace or user settings.
 Not present on Positron 2026.07+. |